Okapi: Diet

-Okapis are herbivores, feeding on tree leaves and buds, grasses, ferns, fruits, and fungi.
+Okapis are herbivores, feeding on tree leaves and buds, branches, grasses, ferns, fruits, and fungi.
 They are unique in the Ituri Forest as they are the only known mammal that feeds solely on understory vegetation, where they use their 18 in tongues to selectively browse for suitable plants.
 The tongue is also used to groom their ears and eyes.
 They prefer to feed in treefall gaps.
 The okapi has been known to feed on over 100 species of plants, some of which are known to be poisonous to humans and other animals.
 Fecal analysis shows that none of those 100 species dominates the diet of the okapi.
 Staple foods comprise shrubs and lianas.
 The main constituents of the diet are woody, dicotyledonous species; monocotyledonous plants are not eaten regularly.
 In the Ituri forest, the okapi feeds mainly upon the plant families Acanthaceae, Ebenaceae, Euphorbiaceae, Flacourtiaceae, Loganiaceae, Rubiaceae, and Violaceae.

 Reproduction

 Female okapis become sexually mature at about one-and-a-half years old, while males reach maturity after two years.
-Rut in males and estrous in females does not depend on the season.
+Rut in males and estrus in females does not depend on the season.
 In captivity, estrous cycles recur every 15 days.
 The male and the female begin courtship by circling, smelling, and licking each other.
 The male shows his interest by extending his neck, tossing his head, and protruding one leg forward.
 This is followed by mounting and copulation.

 The gestational period is around 440 to 450 days long, following which usually a single calf is born, weighing 14–30 kg.
 The udder of the pregnant female starts swelling 2 months before parturition, and vulval discharges may occur.
 Parturition takes 3–4 hours, and the female stands throughout this period, though she may rest during brief intervals.
 The mother consumes the afterbirth and extensively grooms the infant.
 Her milk is very rich in proteins and low in fat.

 As in other ruminants, the infant can stand within 30 minutes of birth.
 Although generally similar to adults, newborn calves have long hairs around the eye (resembling false eyelashes), a long dorsal mane, and long white hairs in the stripes.
 These features gradually disappear and give way to the general appearance within a year.
 The juveniles are kept in hiding, and nursing takes place infrequently.
 Calves are known not to defecate for the first month or two of life, which is hypothesized to help avoid predator detection in their most vulnerable phase of life.
 The growth rate of calves is appreciably high in the first few months of life, after which it gradually declines.
 Juveniles start taking solid food from 3 months, and weaning takes place at 6 months.
 Ossicone development in males takes 1 year after birth.
 The okapi's typical lifespan is 20–30 years.